laurenaball/distributions-pypi/README.md

-# distributions_mlnd_LB package description
+# package description

-This package contains method for creating and performing calculations on Gaussian and Binomial distributions
+This python package contains method for creating and performing calculations on Gaussian and Binomial distributions

 # installation